Reflect-OS/kernel/README.md

 For examples of how to build your own extensions to ReflectOS, check out the [ReflectOS Core](https://github.com/Reflect-OS/core) project.
 These are extensions which are shipped with the pre-built ReflectOS firmware.

+## Contributing

+Contributions are welcome for this project!
+You can [open an issue] (https://github.com/Reflect-OS/kernel/issues) to report a bug or request a feature enhancement.
+Code contributions are also welcomed, and can be submitted by forking this repository and creating a pull request.

 ## Learn More